Politics of the Republic of Ireland: Political parties

 A number of political parties are represented in the Dáil and coalition governments are common.
 The Irish electoral system has been historically characterised as a two-and-a-half party system, with two large catch-all parties, this being the centre-right Fine Gael and the centrist Fianna Fáil, dominating, and the "half-party", being Labour.
 This changed after the 2011 general election, following the large drop in support for Fianna Fáil and the rise in support for other parties.
 Ireland's political landscape changed dramatically after the 2020 general election, when Sinn Féin made gains to become the joint-largest party in the Dáil, making Ireland a three party system.

-Fianna Fáil, a traditionally Irish republican party founded in 1927 by Éamon de Valera, is the joint-largest party in the Dáil and considered centrist in Irish politics.
+Fianna Fáil, a traditionally Irish republican party founded in 1927 by Éamon de Valera, is the largest party in the Dáil and considered centrist in Irish politics.
 It first formed a government on the basis of a populist programme of land redistribution and national preference in trade and republican populism remains a key part of its appeal.
-It has formed government seven times since Ireland gained independence: 1932–1948, 1951–1954, 1957–1973, 1977–1981, 1982, 1987–1994, and 1997–2011.
+It has formed government seven times since Ireland gained independence: 1932–1948, 1951–1954, 1957–1973, 1977–1981, 1982, 1987–1994, 1997–2011, and 2020-Present.
 Fianna Fáil was the largest party in the Dáil from 1932 to 2011.
 It lost a huge amount of support in the 2011 general election, going from 71 to 20 seats, its lowest ever.
 Its loss in support was mainly due to its handling of the 2008 economic recession.
 It has since regained some support, but is yet to recover to its pre-2011 levels.

-The other joint-largest party is Sinn Féin, established in its current form in 1970 as a breakaway faction from the original political party of the same name (the remaining part has had several changes of name since, and is now known as the Workers' Party).
+The second largest party is Sinn Féin, established in its current form in 1970 as a breakaway faction from the original political party of the same name (the remaining part has had several changes of name since, and is now known as the Workers' Party).
 The original Sinn Féin party played a major role in the Irish War of Independence and the First Dáil, and both Fine Gael and Fianna Fáil trace their origins to this party, having split from it in 1922 and 1926, respectively.
 The current-day party split from this older Sinn Féin in a dispute over political ideology and a perceived lack of support for the so-called “armed struggle” against British rule in Northern Ireland, and as a result the newer party has been historically linked to the Provisional IRA.
 The party is a Republican party which takes a strongly left wing stance on economics and social policy, placing it to the left of the Labour party.
 Sinn Féin received the highest share of first-preference votes in the 2020 general election, but finished level with Fianna Fáil in overall seats once vote transfers had been counted.